danBhentschel/techio-linux-fs-101-blockdevice/markdowns/01_intro/01_welcome.md

 # Linux Filesystems 101 - Block Devices

 Welcome to the first course in the **Linux Filesystems** series.
-This first course introduces basic block device management concepts.
+The **101** course introduces basic block device management concepts.

 ## Who Will the Course Benefit?
  - Linux users looking to improve their understanding of how the filesystem is handled in the OS